Questions answered in the section:

 The Runbit app below shows how Apple highlights apps with WatchKit extensions (just below the app title, "Offers Apple Watch App for iPhone") and how these look in iOS search results.

-[Runbit Apple Watch screenshots in iTunes]
+[Runbit Apple Watch screenshots]

 [Runbit iOS App Store search results and app listing]